Esri/storymap-journal/README.md

   });

   // When a main stage action that load a new media or reconfigure the current media is performed
-  // Note that this even is not fired for the "Locate and address or a place action" (only for the one that reconfigure the Map topic.subscribe("story-perform-action-media", function(){
+  // Note that this even is not fired for the "Locate and address or a place action" topic.subscribe("story-perform-action-media", function(){
     console.log("story-perform-action-media");
   });